 |Data Analysis & Interpretation||35||60||45|

 |General Awareness (Economy & Banking)||40||40||35|

 SBI PO Exam Pattern for Group Discussion and Interview

-- Candidates who qualify SBI PO Mains, appear for the Group Exercise and Personal Interview rounds.
+- Candidates who qualify for SBI PO Mains, appear for the Group Exercise and Personal Interview rounds.

-- Marks for Group Exercise round are 20.
+- Marks for the Group Exercise round are 20.

-- Marks for Personal Interview round are 30.
+- Marks for the Personal Interview round are 30.

 SBI PO Syllabus for Quantitative Aptitude

-Below is the detailed syllabus for quantitative aptitude section
+Below is the detailed syllabus for the quantitative aptitude section

 |Number System||It is based on problems related to divisibility & remainder, multiples & factors, integers, LCM & HCF.|